-Want to know how I made my Christmas tree lights look like that in the background?
-Click here for my tutorial.
+Want to know how to make your Christmas tree lights look like that in photos?
+Click here for the tutorial.

 It also might be due to the fact that we have had absolutely insane schedules this December.
 We’ve already gone to three concerts this week, and we couldn’t NOT go, because people who live in our house were actually participating in these concerts.
 And guess what?
 There are two more before Saturday.
 Yes, we willingly drive through blizzards to play violin and sing in choirs but not to grocery shop.
 Priorities, you know.